Depdx/LOG8430/README.md

-# TP3 LOG8430 - Benchmark de performance
+# TP3 LOG8430 - Performance Benchmark

+# Installation
+Need to open the devcontainer, everything takes place in that container

 # MongoDB
 ## Start MongoDB